 If you return to work in the same or greater capacity as you were when injured, your pension status will change.
 As a first step L&I will suspend pension benefits while you try to work.
 If you are successful then you will likely forfeit your pension.
 At that time you can consider applying for a PPD payment.

-Keep in mind that while you are on a pension, L&I checks your reported social security earnings history to see if you’re working.
+Keep in mind that while you are on a pension, L&I looks at your reported social security earnings history to see if you’re working.
 They also require you to certify yearly your earnings, if any.

 The easy answer is “no,” and most L&I attorneys will tell you exactly that.
 However the law in this area is untested.
-There is some thought that you can do a little part time work and still keep your pension.
+You can do a little part time work and still keep your pension.
 How much and what work you can do, and how much you can earn is fact dependent on your case.
 Talk to a lawyer if you need guidance in this area.